jncox/advancedsolutionsbootcamp/calm_escript_blueprint/calm_escript_blueprint.rst

 .. note::
    It is sandboxed because the script runs **directly** within the Calm engine, which means it runs directly within Prism Central.
 Allowing the user to import unknown and unvetted modules into Prism Central is a security concern.
    Compare this to shell or Powershell scripts, which are copied to the target machine with SFTP, and then run from the target machine.

+This lab will also cover two other items related to tasks, Set Variable, which allows for setting the results of a script to a Calm variable to be re-used later in the blueprint, and the Task Library, which allows for task re-use across blueprints.

 Blueprint and Credentials Creation ..................................